 Production MDM server setup

-- Ubuntu 20.04 LTS server (a virtual machine having 4 Gb RAM, 2xCPU, 20 Gb SSD is recommended)
+- Ubuntu 22.04 LTS server (for testing, a virtual machine having 4 Gb RAM, 2xCPU, 20 Gb SSD is recommended) Hardware requirements for production

 - Public IP (IPv4) address

 - Domain name bound to the public address (we used build.h-mdm.com)

 - Direct access to the Internet (at least during the installation)

 In this video, we set up a server from the very beginning (creating a VM).

 1. Install required software

 apt update apt install -y aapt tomcat9 postgresql vim certbot unzip net-tools

 Notice: The version of Tomcat 9 installed by apt in Ubuntu 20.04 (9.0.31) has a HTTPS-related bug, and Headwind MDM doesn’t work properly with HTTPS.
 Headwind MDM installer will automatically upgrade Tomcat to the minimal required version – do not skip this step.